spice2x/substream/README.md

 ### If you want to run it on your mobile device

-Double-click `serve.bat` to start the server on your PC.
-It doesn't have to be on the same PC that is running spice2x.
+1. Double-click `serve.bat` to start the server on your PC.
+It doesn't have to be on the same PC that is running spice2x

-Open a web browser on any device and navigate to one of the URLs shown by the server.
+2. Open a web browser on any device and navigate to one of the URLs shown by the server; e.g., `http://<ip>:45000`
+3. Fill out `Host` and `API port`, press `Connect`

 To make the web page full screen on iOS, use Share then Add to Home Screen and launch it from there.